-4.16 Recreation Less Than Potentially Significant Less than Significant Impact with Significant No Impact Impact Impact Mitigation Would the Project: Incorporated vv.
-Would the project increase the use of existing neighborhood and regional parks or other $\mathbf{X}$ recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? ww.
-Does the project include recreational facilities or require the construction or $\mathbb{N}$ expansion of recreational facilities which might have an adverse physical effect on the environment?
+4.16 Recreation Would the Project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact vv.
+Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? ww.
+Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?